 Unemployment & Life Insurance

-This is a situation that has arisen more frequently since the onset of the COVID-19 pandemic.
+Do I still need life insurance if I become unemployed?
+This is a question that has arisen more frequently since the onset of the COVID-19 pandemic.

 Many people have lost their jobs and businesses due to the changes that have needed to be enforced regarding the way that we do business and live our everyday lives.
-This will often lead to someone asking us the question of if they need to apply for, or if they need to maintain their life insurance policy even though they aren’t working.
+This will often lead to someone asking us the question of if they need to apply for, or if they still need their life insurance policy even though they are unemployed.

 In previous discussions we have looked at whether or not someone that doesn’t have any income needs life insurance or not.
 When we used the example of a stay at home parent we figured out that there is still a significant need for life insurance.
 Under most circumstances someone who isn’t working has the same (if not more) reasons to have life insurance coverage.